ASNeG/OpcUaPiXtendServer/README.md

 $ OpcUaServer4 ${HOME}/.ASNeG/etc/OpcUaStack/OpcUaPiXtendServer/OpcUaServer.xml
 ```

-The OPC UA Server open the port 8898.
-To connect to the OPC UA Server by a OPC UA Client the client mus used the Endpoint Url opc.tcp://<HOSTNAME>:8898.
+The OPC UA Server opens the port 8898.
+To connect to the OPC UA Server by a OPC UA Client the client must used the Endpoint Url opc.tcp://<HOSTNAME>:8898.